Efficient and simple Gibbs state preparation of the 2D toric code via duality to classical Ising chains: Duality between 2D toric code and classical Ising chains

 In fact, the circuit $C$ can be decomposed into two circuits, namely $V_1$ and $V_2$.
 When conjugating the toric code Hamiltonian by $V_1$, its operators get restricted to only act on a subset of their support, i.e.,

 for every $v \in V_L$ and every $p \subset \mathcal{E}_L$.

 This results in two decoupled simple and classical systems, whose interaction graph is a tree.
-Finally, for each decoupled system we will follow a very similar idea to the one presented in \cref{sec:Isingtononinter} to construct $V_2$, which maps the resulting interaction terms in each decoupled system to Ising interactions, thus resulting in two Ising chains.
+Finally, for each decoupled system we will construct $V_2$, which maps the resulting interaction terms in each decoupled system to Ising interactions (see \cref{sec:Isingtononinter}) thus resulting in two Ising chains.

 See \cref{fig:toricising} for a visual representation of the final two Ising chains that are dual to the toric code model in a $3 \times 3$ lattice.
-Notice how, as we will prove in \cref{sec:2Dtoriccode_proof}, the Ising chains do not include every spin of the system, but rather there will always be two non-interacting spins, which are related to the four-dimensional ground space of the toric code.
+Notice that, as we will prove in \cref{sec:2Dtoriccode_proof}, the resulting Ising chains are of length $L^2-1$ and do not include every spin of the system, but rather there will always be two non-interacting spins, which are related to the four-dimensional ground space of the toric code.
+These two non-interacting spins can also be seen as the logical subspace of the 2D toric code.

+Since our proof provides an explicit construction of the circuit realizing the duality, \cref{thm:informalduality2TC} has an additional application: Our algorithm allows to explicitly prepare Gibbs states within the logical sector \cite{bergamaschi2025rapidmixinggibbsstates}.
+An interesting open question that can be addressed experimentally with this is whether the logical information of Gibbs states within the logical sector could be recovered using active error correction routines.

+The following theorem gives our main application of the duality in this section, the efficient ground and Gibbs state preparation for the toric code. \begin{theorem} The ground and Gibbs states of the 2D toric code can be prepared with a gate complexity of $O(L^3)$ for any $0\le\beta\le\infty$. \end{theorem}

+Note that our circuit model assumes gates between arbitrary pairs of qubits.
+In particular, if a more restrictive circuit connectivity is assumed, the size of the circuit may increase up to a $O(L^2)$ factor.

-The following theorem gives our main application of the duality in this section, the efficient ground and Gibbs state preparation for the toric code. \begin{theorem} The ground and Gibbs state of the 2D toric code can be prepared with a gate complexity of $O(L^3)$ for any $0\le\beta\le\infty$. \end{theorem} While we include the ground state preparation in the theorem, more efficient algorithms for this part are known \cite{bravyi2022adaptiveconstantdepthcircuitsmanipulating,Chen2024quantumcircuits,bravyi2006}.
-Note that the only error dependence is due to the sampling error of a \emph{single classical} bit with a given binary distribution, while the quantum circuit is inherently error free for a gate set containing noiseless $\CX$ and $H$ gates.
+While we include the ground state preparation in the theorem, more efficient algorithms for this part are known \cite{bravyi2022adaptiveconstantdepthcircuitsmanipulating,Chen2024quantumcircuits,bravyi2006,yang2023acceleratinginexacthypergradientdescent,PRXQuantum.3.040315,10.21468/SciPostPhys.6.3.029}.
+Note that the only error dependence is due to the sampling error of a \emph{single classical} bit with a given binary distribution, while the quantum circuit is inherently error-free for a gate set containing noiseless $\CX$ and $H$ gates.

-The proof of this theorem only involves sampling from a classical Gibbs state of two Ising chains and then applying the explicit circuit from \cref{thm:result}.
+The proof of this theorem only involves sampling from a classical Gibbs state of two Ising chains and then applying the explicit circuit from \cref{thm:informalduality2TC}.
 Sampling from a one-dimensional Ising chain can be achieved by a simple iterative procedure that we describe in \cref{sec:2Dtoriccode_proof}.